Exact zero modes in interacting Majorana X- and Y-junctions: Introduction

 The rest of the paper is structured as follows.
 In Sec. \ref{sec: Two coupled chains} we benchmark our method with the simplest case of two coupled chains.
 We present numerical evidences of the exact zero modes in the Y-junction in Sec. \ref{sec: Y-junction}.
-In Sec. \ref{sec: X-junction} we study exact zero modes appearing in X-junction.
-We conclude our results and put them into perspective in Sec. \ref{sec: conclusion}.
+In Sec. \ref{sec: X-junction} we study exact zero modes appearing in X-junction and discuss the strategy to manipulate them.
+Finally, we conclude our results and put them into perspective in Sec. \ref{sec: conclusion}.